-Formatting of dissertations - Dissertations should be double spaced with a minimum font size of 11 and a minimum margin of 2.5cm on all sides.
+Formatting of dissertations - Dissertations should be double spaced with a minimum font size of 11 and a minimum margin of 2.5 cm on all sides.
 There should be a simple cover, showing the degree and subject for which the thesis, dissertation or report is submitted, the title as approved, and the candidate's examination number; the word count should also be given.
 It must not show the candidate's name, college, supervisor's name, or any identifying information.
 Please also take care to use your candidate number (available to you when you log onto Student Self Service) and NOT your student number.

-There should be a simple cover, showing the degree and subject for which the dissertation is submitted, the title as approved, and the candidate's examination number; the word count should also be given.
-It must not show the candidate's name, college, supervisor's name, or any identifying information.
-Please also take care to use your candidate number (available to you when you log onto Student Self Service) and NOT your student number.
+There should be a simple cover, showing the degree and subject for which the dissertation is submitted, the title as approved, your candidate number, and the word count should also be given.
+It must not show your name, college, supervisor's name, or any identifying information.
+Please also take care to use your candidate number (available when you log onto Student Self Service) and NOT your student number.

-Each essay should be accompanied by a statement of the number of words in the text and notes (but excluding the Bibliography), and all submissions will include a declaration that it is the candidate's own work.
-Essays will be penalised by up to 1 mark for every 2% (or part thereof) by which they exceed the specified word limit.
+All submissions will include a declaration that it is the candidate's own work.
+Dissertations will be penalised by up to 1 mark for every 2% (or part thereof) by which they exceed the specified word limit.